dekvidet/style-guide/style-guide.md

 ## Naming

+Names should be unique, identifiable and clearly communicate the intent.
+A good name replaces a comment describing what the actual thing does.

+  - **Generic naming:** You MUST NOT use:
+   - single letter names (`a`, `b`, `c`) because they are hard to understand and impossible to search for (some exceptions are discussed later)
+   - names followed by incrementing numbers (`car1`, `car2`, `car3`)
+   - confusingly similiar names (`computationalNodeProcessingDataCreator`, `computationalNodeProcessingDataEditor`) because they are easy to mix up
+   - names that try to imitate a reserved language keyword (`dis`, `klass`).
+  - **Part of speech**: Variable names, classes, components SHOULD be nouns, while methods, functions, procedures SHOULD be verbs.
+  - **Measurement variables:** If a variable holds a measurement, it's name SHOULD containt the masurement's subject and units like `litresOfConsumedWater`, `lenghtOfFieldInMeters`.
+For integer measurement of collections and strings use the `Count` and `Length` suffixes respectively, for example:  `eventCount`, `nameLength`.
+  - **Numeric constants:** When you need to use a numeric constant (unless it is trivial like divison by 2 for parity or comparing to 0 when something is empty) you MUST create a SCREAMING_SNAKE_CASE `const` variable for it and use that.
+  - **Functions returning booleans**: When a function returns a boolean its name should start with a verb indicating this nature: `hasChildren`, `isEven`, `canUpdate`.
   - **Casing:** In case of camelCase and PascalCase naming every 2nd or so word's letters MUST be lovercase except the first letter of the word.
 This applies to abbervations and acronyms too.
 The only reason to have 2 or more uppercase letter next to eachother is when one of the letters is a single letter word like "I" although it is RECOMMENDED to not use single letter words in names.
     ```jsx
     // bad